Table of Contents

 Check out the latest Xfinity Series Championship Odds:

 The following drivers are considered the odds-on favorites to win the 2025 NASCAR Xfinity Series Championship.
-Each driver listed below, features their 2024 Cup Series season stats:
+Each driver listed below, features their 2024 Xfinity Series season stats and their 2025 stats at the time of publication:

 - Wins: 2